NHDaly/nhdaly.github.io/index.md

 order: 1
 ---

 Hi!
-I'm Nathan Daly, a software engineer, and sometimes an actor, living in Providence, RI.
+I'm Nathan Daly, a software engineer at [RelationalAI](http://relational.ai), and sometimes an actor, living in Providence, RI.
 I worked at Google for 3 years, mostly on the google.com search engine.
 After that, I co-founded a startup that provides recruiting and training for solar panel installers.
+And now I'm working on the future of data-driven computing at RelationalAI!

 A fun fact about me is: I'm [terrified](https://xkcd.com/1732/) [about](https://en.wikipedia.org/wiki/IPCC_Fifth_Assessment_Report#Projections)